citp/privacy-policy-historical/r/re/rec/recipevideoz.com.md

-> *The following text is extracted and transformed from the recipevideoz.com privacy policy that was archived on 2012-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121216062544id_/http%3A//recipevideoz.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the recipevideoz.com privacy policy that was archived on 2013-05-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130523132950id_/http%3A//www.recipevideoz.com/privacy.php) for the most accurate reproduction.*

 # Privacy Policy at RecipeVideoz

 ##  Privacy

-This privacy policy sets out how RecipesFinder; uses and protects any information that you give while using www.recipesfinder.com
+This privacy policy sets out how RecipeVideoz; uses and protects any information that you give while using www.RecipeVideoz.com

 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.

-RecipesFinder may change this policy from time to time by updating this page.
+REcipeVideoz may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy is effective from 11/13/12.

 **What we collect**